Secret Story (French TV series) season 4: Chrismaëlle

 Chrismaëlle is a 23-year-old from Mouscron, Belgium.
 Chrismaëlle entered the anti-room on Day 3 when Anne Krystel, Julie and Ahmed chose Anthony to enter instead of her and Maxime during the launch show.
 Chrismaëlle entered the main house on Day 10, after correctly guessing that Julie was one of the three housemates responsible for choosing Anthony over herself and Maxime.
 She's eliminated on day 73.

 Coralie

 Coralie is 19 years old and is Stephanie's best friend.
 Her secret is that both she and Stephanie previously dated Senna.
 Coralie entered the house on Day 3 and she was evicted on Day 31.

 Julie

 Julie is a 24-year-old from Lyon.
 Julie entered the house on Day 3 as one of "The Elected" housemates.
-On Day 10, she moved to the anti room when Chrismaëlle guessed she was one of the housemates responsible for choosing Anthony instead of Chrismaëlle and Maxime.
-She stayed in the anti room with Maxime until Day 13, where they moved to the main house.
-On Day 38, the red phone presented Julie with a dilemma—either she leave and give Amélie immunity from nominations for two weeks, or Amélie would have to leave.
+On Day 10, she moved to the anti-room when Chrismaëlle guessed she was one of the housemates responsible for choosing Anthony instead of Chrismaëlle and Maxime.
+She stayed in the anti-room with Maxime until Day 13, where they moved to the main house.
+On Day 38, the red phone presented Julie with a dilemma—either she leaves and give Amélie immunity from nominations for two weeks, or Amélie would have to leave.
 Julie decided to leave the house.
 She was also a contestant on Top Model 2007.